 Here’s a little About Me:

-Karen Craven was raised on the South Side of Chicago, the second of five children who were born in less than five years (twins at the end) to a former nun and Chicago firefighter; spent 13 years in Catholic schools; attended two universities and one college to get a bachelor of arts in 4.5 years; never planned on a master’s degree but has one; successfully petitioned a grade in college; successfully petitioned the Dean at NIU in protest; was president of her high school student council, the NIU Chapter of the Society of Professional Journalists, and her daughter’s elementary school Parent Teacher Council; was bullied by the same person in grammar school, high school, and college; lived most of her life in Illinois; typically runs headstrong into love and crashes; has more love for her daughter than she can articulate; and is grateful for every day.
+Karen Craven was raised on the Southwest Side of Chicago, the second of five children who were born in less than five years (twins at the end) to a former nun and Chicago firefighter; spent 13 years in Catholic schools; attended two universities and one college to get a bachelor of arts in 4.5 years; never planned on a master’s degree but has one; successfully petitioned a grade in college; successfully petitioned the Dean at NIU in protest; was president of her high school student council, the NIU Chapter of the Society of Professional Journalists, and her daughter’s elementary school Parent Teacher Council; was bullied by the same person in grammar school, high school, and college; lived most of her life in Illinois; typically runs headstrong into love and crashes; has more love for her daughter than she can articulate; and is grateful for every day.

 Karen’s professional career started when she was 12 with a paper route.
-She’s been a caddy, a waitress, a babysitter, and a Chicago “Jumping Jack” crew member.
+She’s been a caddy, a waitress, a babysitter, and a Chicago Special Events “Jumping Jack” crew member.
 She worked at her church rectory, a flower shop, a country club, a snack shop, a dentist office, a health club, and The GAP.
-She was a photo journalist, a freelance writer, a columnist, a reporter, an editor, and a press secretary.
+She was a photojournalist, a freelance writer, a columnist, a reporter, an editor, and a press secretary.
 She worked in print, TV, and radio.
 She’s seen dead people at crime scenes and in the morgue.
 She’s covered Congress and the Illinois Legislature.
 She’s held leadership positions in Public Affairs and Communications in government and corporate settings and with not for profits.